 - Honor bestowing

 Each method is best suited for different types of supporters—like major donors, recurring donors, or new donors.
-Let’s look at different ways you can thank donors under each of these categories.
+Let’s look at different ways you can thank supporters under each of these categories.

 A personal acknowledgment is usually the first point of donor recognition.
 It can be a straightforward text message or an elaborate gift hamper- depending on how far up the donor is on the ladder of engagement—whether your target audience includes new donors, small donors, or major donors.

 Personal acknowledgment of donors can be done via: